-In 2019, I did not rack up as many miles as the pasts.
+In 2019, I did not rack up as many miles as in the past.
 Nevertheless, I had fun and even had a few new experiences.
-Hence, I decided to share my 2019 a year in review with you.
+Hence, I decided to share my 2019 year in review with you.
 This review includes mileage reports, highlights of destinations and layovers, updates on family, 2020 hopes and dreams, and I hope a little travel inspiration at the end.

-This year I visited the east coast from Washington, D.C. down to Orlando, FL, with time in Charleston, S.C.
-My new travel destination is the Great Omaha, NE, area; also, the furthest west I went.
+I visited the east coast from Washington, D.C., to Orlando, FL, and Charleston, S.C.
+My new travel destination is the Great Omaha, NE, area; also the furthest west I went.
 This year saw my last trip, at least for now, to Charleston, SC.

 Road trips in 2019